-- Attorney made effective objections to direct examination (of the witness she/he cross-examined) when appropriate. - Used narrow questions that suggested a yes or no answer and did not allow the witness to provide a narrative explanation. - Responded to objections utilizing rules of evidence or the rules of the competition. - Attorney properly phrased and rephrased questions and demonstrated a clear understanding of trial procedures. - Attorney exposed contradictions in testimony and weakened the other side's case. - Impeached the witness without appearing to harass or intimidate him/her. - Referred to witness testimony and followed rules for showing the testimony to the witness.
+- Attorney made effective objections to direct examination (of the witness she/he cross-examined) when appropriate. - Used narrow questions that suggested a yes or no answer and did not allow the witness to provide a narrative explanation. - Responded to objections utilizing rules of evidence or the rules of the competition. - Followed protocol to introduce exhibits. - Utilized objections as a means to forward the case and not just to throw the other side off their game; unnecessary objections, excessive interruptions, and/or obstructionist behavior should not be rewarded.

+- Attorney properly phrased and rephrased questions and demonstrated a clear understanding of trial procedures. - Attorney exposed contradictions in testimony and weakened the other side's case. - Impeached the witness without appearing to harass or intimidate him/her. - Referred to witness testimony and followed rules for showing the testimony to the witness. - Demonstrated a clear understanding of the rules of competition and of evidence.